 Jessie leads the Foundation’s system-reform initiatives around implementation of the Family First Prevention Services Act in NY.
 Through collaborations with government, philanthropic and nonprofit partners, she supports efforts to shift the child welfare system toward a focus on prevention and family-centered care.
 Jessie’s brings expertise in strategic planning, policy analysis, system improvement and organizational capacity building.
 Prior to joining the foundation, she worked as a senior consultant with Deloitte, where she assisted state child welfare agencies in developing programmatic strategy and operations improvements to drive better outcomes.
 Previously, Jessie served as an executive director of the Office of Strategy, Innovation and Planning at New York City’s Administration for Children’s Services (ACS), where she managed the system-level implementation of Strong Families NYC—New York’s Title IV-E waiver and ACS’s largest foster care initiative.
 Jessie is a graduate of the New School and Kent State University.
 She is a meditation instructor and a Returned Peace Corps Volunteer (Ethiopia 2010-12).

 In his role as the program associate, Anthony is responsible for the Foundation’s external communications, internal scheduling, payment remittance and management of grantee databases.
+He also launched and leads the foundation’s inaugural Parent & Youth Advisory Board.
 Previously, Anthony spent three years as a case planner for preventive services in New York City where he helped vulnerable children across the five boroughs.
 Specifically, he conducted change-focus interventions in the homes of children who were at risk of being placed into foster care due to abuse and/or neglect.
 He completed his B.A. in Sociology at the George Washington University where he interned at Magnet Schools of America.